robertkovac/django-fieldsets-with-inlines/README.md

 ## What is it?

-Django administration has nice feature to render related models as inlines **after** the fieldsets out of the box.
+Django administration has nice feature to render related models as inlines **under** the fieldsets out of the box.
 Unfortunately there is no easy way to render inlines between fieldsets.

 But when the size of the model becomes bigger, ordering of fieldsets and